hanabi/hanabi.github.io/Reference.md

 * See the *Trash Chop Move* section above for an explanation on what a *Chop Move* is.
 * In general, *Tempo Clues* do not follow from *Minimum Clue Value Principle*, which states that a clue must get at least 1 new card played or save at least 1 new card from being discarded.
-* Thus, a *Tempo Clue* with no other purpose MUST save at least 1 new card, and the player should *Chop Move* their chop card.
+* Thus, a *Tempo Clue* with no other purpose **must** save at least 1 new card, and the player should *Chop Move* their chop card.
 * For example, on the first turn of a 3-player game:
   * Alice clues red to Bob, which touches two cards on slot 1 and slot 2.
   * Bob plays red 1 from slot 1.
 The red card in slot 2 could be red 2, red 3, red 4, or red 5.
   * Cathy clues number 2 to Bob, which does not introduce any new cards, but it does "fill in" his slot 2 card.
   * Bob now knows that he has exactly red 2 on slot 2 and that this was a *Tempo Clue*.
 Since it does not get any new cards and only get tempo on one card in total, he knows that he should also *Chop Move* his slot 5 card.
-* Naturally, *Tempo Clue Chop Moves* do NOT apply in the special situations listed above where natural *Tempo Clues* are allowed.
+* Naturally, *Tempo Clue Chop Moves* **do not** apply in the special situations listed above where natural *Tempo Clues* are allowed.

 ### The Double Tempo Clue (Re-cluing 2+ Cards)

-* Typically, when a *Tempo Clue* is given that touches two or more cards, it means that ALL of the cards touched are playable in order from left to right.
+* Typically, when a *Tempo Clue* is given that touches two or more cards, it means that **all** of the cards touched are playable in order from left to right.
 * For example, on the first turn of a 3-player game:
   * Alice clues red to Bob, which touches slot 1, slot 2, and slot 3.
   * Bob plays red 1 from slot 1.
 The other two red cards in his hand could be nearly anything.